Dr. Dre apologizes to the women he beat up in the 90s.

 I'm still here.

-And of course you're a little heavier than I see on the ditto cam now.
+And, of course, you're a little heavier than I see on the Ditto cam now.

-It says Ditto on the cup.
+It says Ditto on the Cup.

-And uh you thanked me for the book.
+And you thank me for the book.

 I don't know if you really got the book, but it was on abortion.

-Uh if you got a if you got an acknowledgement, I got the book.
+If you got an acknowledgement, I got the book.

-You got the book.
+You got the book?

-I just I don't send thank yous to people I don't know.
+I don't send thank yous to people I don't know.

 Well, I hope you read the book because that's maybe the problem.

-Uh We need truth on loan from God in this country.
+We need truth on loan from God in this country.

-And they need to start if they want the Founding Fathers a country that we had.
+And they need to start if they want the founding fathers, a country that we had.

 Well, you know, that's so true.